 The POUs and GVLs which are related to the devices or functional units were created on adding the Device Modules.
 Hence, they are placed in folders (with the corresponding names) under the Application node.

-For the general programming part one additional POU is available:
+For the general programming part additional POUs are available: